Principal Investigator: Frank Wania

 Chengkang joined the Wania group as a postdoctoral fellow at the the start of 2023.
 Before this, he obtained his bachelor degree in environmental sciences at Peking University in 2017, after which he continued his studies at Peking University and obtained his doctoral degree in environmental sciences in 2022.
 Currently, his research seeks to model the environmental fate of and human exposure to chlorinated paraffins (a complex group of contaminants of emerging concern), and identify the key factors driving these processes

 Current Graduate Students

 Yuhao obtained his undergraduate degree in environmental chemistry from the University of Toronto in 2017 and joined the Wania group right after his graduation.
-His current project is about using equilibrium passive sampling to measure the fugacity and fugacity capacity of bioaccumulating organic contaminants in the diet and faeces of wolves with the goal of determining the maximum biomagnification potential.
-If successful, this method may be applied to different species in the future.
+His current project is about using equilibrium passive sampling to measure the fugacity and fugacity capacity of bioaccumulating organic contaminants in the diet and faeces of mammals with the goal of determining the maximum biomagnification potential.

 PhD Student: Yuening Li